duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_4_hw_assembly_db21m.md

 </div>

 ### Step 23
+1. Insert the SD card to the slot on the NVIDIA Jetson Nano board.
+Make sure the metal pins of the SD card are facing the heat sink.

-Place the Jetson Nano on the 4 screws from step 14 but DO NOT tighten the Jetson with any nuts or stand-offs yet!
+2. Place the Jetson Nano on the 4 screws from step 14 but DO NOT tighten the Jetson with any nuts or stand-offs yet!

 <div figure-id="fig:db21-step_23">
      <img src="db21-step_23.png" style='width: 40em' />